 Imagine I put 100 prospects in a 4-step email sequence.
 I get 8 responses with the following distribution.

 My average number of touches to engage a prospect is 2.6!
-Yet, I decide to add more steps to my sequence and add another new 100 prospects.
+Yet, I decided to add more steps to my sequence and add 100 new prospects.

 I got even more responses!
 My manager is happy!
 So I continue adding more touches!

 When I add more touches, my average response rate will go up.
 So will the average number of touches it takes to get a response.

 This data cannot answer that question for us because it is easily manipulated.
 The average depends on how many touches I used in the first place.

 The average number of touches you should use in a sequence depends not on total responses, but on the number of positive and negative responses you are getting.